 I did enjoy Rinne Utopia, but I wish they had taken the chance to explore a more interesting story, rather than just see more of the characters.
 It felt like the filler episode of an anime – interesting and fun, but it didn’t advance anything.

 The true ending was certainly interesting, but I didn’t like how the unlock conditions were handled.
 Something simpler like getting all of the girl’s good endings would have made life much easier.
 There was actually an in-game hint, but I found it just confused things more.

 I’d certainly recommend the game to any Date-A-Live fans.
 I just think that much of the enjoyment will be missing for visual novel fans who have not seen the anime (or other media) first.

-The game can be bought here on Steam, here on Humble Bundle (which helps support the hosting costs of this website) or on PlayStation 4.
+The game can be bought digitally here on Steam, here on Humble Bundle or on PlayStation 4.
+The game can be bought physically for PlayStation 4 from online retailers such as Amazon (US) and Amazon (UK).
 As noted above, it includes three visual novels, of which this is the first.

 Thank you to Idea Factory for providing a review code for the game.

 Links may contain affiliate codes which help pay for the server and domain costs of the website.